 Likes & Dislikes

-Cinder loves giving his habitat-mate, Riot, “Love-Bites.”
+Cinder loves giving his habitat-mate “Love-Bites.”
 This is when a canine gently takes the muzzle of another in between their teeth, without it being a discipline.
-He had been alone for several months before we introduced him to Riot.
-He couldn’t keep his teeth off of her.
+He also loves fence-fighting with his neighbors, and scent-rolling on his caretakers or any strong scented item – good or bad!

-Now that Cinder learned how great it feels to get scratched and loved, he is jealous when Riot gets more attention than he does.
+Now that Cinder learned how great it feels to get scratched and loved, he can get jealous if his companion gets more attention than him.
 He doesn’t seem to like howling very much.